stanimirovv/dependency-tracker/README.md

 If for readability or scripting purposes you want the script to return only the decay score, you can use the envvar `ONLY_DECAY=1`.
 You can also use `DECAY_THRESHOLD=<max decay score int>` to set a threshold for the decay score and have the script return a non 0 exit status if the decay score is above the threshold.

+By default only the prd dependencies are checked.
+You can also check dev dependencies by setting the envvar `CHECK_DEV_DEPENDENCIES=1`.

 ## Installation
 ```bash
 npm i @stanimirovv/dependency-tracker